 Seneca IV.
 Epistulae Morales I. Books I–LXV // On Saving Time // Seneca in 10 volumes.
 Vol. IV. trans.
 Gummere, M. The Loeb Classical Library.

 - Note that we do not claim that Seneca has only this first-step-reflection about time.
-Instead, we merely recognize that such reflection should be among the first in the emerging out of the daily-consciousness.
+We simply recognize that such reflection should be among the first in the emerging out of the daily-consciousness.

 - Ita fac, mi Lucili ; vindica te tibi, et tempus, quod adhuc aut auferebatur aut subripiebatur aut excidebat, collige et serva (Epistulae Morales I / I–1. p.
 2).